With father’s help, keeper Wriddhiman Saha focussing on hand-eye coordination drills during lockdown

 India wicketkeeper Wriddhiman Saha is focussed on improving his hand-eye coordination skills with some help from his father as cricketing action remains suspended due to the coronavirus pandemic.

-Wriddhiman Saha, who recently had his second child, his being helped by his father Prashanta as India’s most technically accomplished wicketkeeper is keen to keep basics remain top notch.
+Wriddhiman Saha, who recently had his second child, his being helped by his father Prashanta as India’s most technically accomplished wicketkeeper is keen to keep his basics top notch.

 “Whatever drills possible in the confines of my apartment, I am doing that.”
 Saha told PTI.